Aerolab/perfect/README.md

 **Perfect™**  works on all operating systems (past and future) due to its insanely modular architecture.
 It doesn't even need to be installed to work.
 If you need to do nothing, **Perfect™** is just the thing for you.

+## Security

+You should verify you have a genuine, untouched version of **Perfect™**.
+You can easily do this with cryptographic tools.

+The SHA256 fingerprint of **Perfect™** is e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855.

+Fun fact: it actually has the same fingerprint as /dev/null.
+What are the odds?

 ## Why did you make this?

 Someone was bragging that they write perfect bug-free software and we kinda wanted to one-up them.